orientechnologies/orientdb-docs/Object-Database.md

 # Object API

 The Object Database in OrientDB operates on top of the [Document API](Document-Database.md).
-The Object API uses Java Reflection to register the calsses and the [Javassist](http://www.jboss.org/javassist) tool to manage the object-to-document conversion.
+The Object API uses Java Reflection to register the classes and the [Javassist](http://www.jboss.org/javassist) tool to manage the object-to-document conversion.

 In modern Java virtual machines, Java Reflection works really fast and metadata discovery is only done on the first run.
 Future implementations may also include byte-code enhancement techniques.